ItsKruistz/material-termux-desktop/README.md

 # MaterialTernuxDesktop
-Setup a beautiful Material Design inspired desktop in Termux.
+Setup a beautiful Material Design inspired desktop in Termux (Yes, it's in Termux's shell, not in proot-distro)

 **Comming soon**